 The Ring Indoor Cam records quality videos which are both clear and sharp.
 The app allows you to download the videos to your smartphone or have them sent to an email ID.

 When it comes to the recordings, you can access up to 24 hours of footage, and well, this is quite decent.
 However, if you want to go back in time, you will have to pay for a subscription.
 The Basic Protect plan is just for $3/month for a single camera.

 The Ring Indoor Cam has seen a massive number of reviews on Amazon.
-It has over fourteen thousand user reviews and has an average rating of 4.6-stars out of 5, with users vouching for its motion detection and Alexa integration.
+It has over fourteen thousand user reviews, with users vouching for its motion detection and Alexa integration.